About Us

 Bennett Cooperman

-Bennett Cooperman is an Aesthetic Realism consultant and actor.
-He graduated from Syracuse University’s College of Visual and Performing Arts with a degree in acting.
+Aesthetic Realism consultant, actor and singer Bennett Cooperman graduated from Syracuse University’s College of Visual and Performing Arts with a degree in acting.

 Mr. Cooperman has had a lifelong love for acting, singing and dancing.
 At Syracuse Stage, he appeared in Bertolt Brecht’s Galileo opposite Howard Da Silva, and in Bye Bye Birdie.
 At the Berkshire Theatre Festival in Stockbridge, Mass., he appeared in William Inge’s Summer Brave and the musical Carnival.

-Mr. Cooperman was a featured player on the daytime television series The Edge of Night.
+Mr. Cooperman was a featured player on the daytime television series The Edge of Night, portraying Benny Hayes.

 An Aesthetic Realism consultant since 1987, he and his colleagues give consultations to men of all ages.
 In public seminars at the Aesthetic Realism Foundation, Mr. Cooperman has spoken about the lives and work of important, loved actors in history—each in relation to a central question of men’s lives.
 For example:

 In productions by the Aesthetic Realism Theatre Company, Mr. Cooperman has appeared as Iago in Shakespeare’s Othello, both Cassius and Brutus in Julius Caesar, Caliban in The Tempest and Lysander in A Midsummer Night’s Dream.
-He has portrayed Mr. Puff in Sheridan’s The Critic and Charles Surface in The School for Scandal, and has been on the boards as the servant, Alain, in Molière’s The School for Wives.
+He has portrayed Mr. Puff in Sheridan’s The Critic and Charles Surface in The School for Scandal, and has been on the boards as Alain in Molière’s The School for Wives.
+He also has sung in the company’s popular show, Rock ‘n’ Roll, The Opposites, & Our Greatest Hopes—A Celebration! and the company’s much-loved production of An Aesthetic Realism Cabaret about Love.

-Mr. Cooperman is a director of the monthly Saturday evening presentations at the Aesthetic Realism Foundation.
-He lives in New York City with his wife, Meryl Nietsch-Cooperman.
+Mr. Cooperman lives in New York City with his wife, Meryl Nietsch-Cooperman.
 You can visit their website.

 Carol McCluer